Aspirin is a popular over-the-counter pain reliever that many people take for headaches, toothaches, joint and muscle pain, and inflammation.

 Mixing aspirin and alcohol can result in certain types of gastrointestinal distress.
 Aspirin can cause nausea and vomiting when mixed with alcohol.
 The combination can also cause or worsen ulcers, heartburn, or stomach upset.

 These side effects are usually not serious but can cause extreme discomfort.

-According to the U.S. Food and Drug Administration (FDA), people who take aspirin regularly should limit their alcohol consumption to avoid gastrointestinal bleeding.
-Healthy women of all ages and men over 65 years old shouldn’t have more than one drink a day.
-Men younger than 65 years old shouldn’t have more than two drinks a day while taking aspirin.
+It’s not recommended for healthy women of all ages and men over 65 years old have more than one drink a day while taking aspirin.
+For men younger than 65 years old, it’s not recommended to have more than two drinks a day while taking aspirin.

-For example, in one large study, researchers found that a person’s relative risk of major gastrointestinal bleeding increased by 6.3 times when they consumed 35 or more alcoholic drinks per week.
+In one large , researchers found that a person’s relative risk of major gastrointestinal bleeding increased by 6.3 times when they consumed 35 or more alcoholic drinks per week.
 That’s an average or five or more drinks consumed per day, much higher than the FDA’s recommendations.

-Gastrointestinal bleeding appears as dark-red or black, tarry stools, or bright-red blood in the vomit, but it’s not always easy to see.
+Gastrointestinal bleeding appears as dark-red or black, tarry stools, or bright-red blood in vomit, but it’s not always easy to see.
 It can result in dangerous blood loss and anemia over time.
-If treated promptly, though, such gastrointestinal bleeding usually doesn’t result in death.
+If treated promptly, though, such gastrointestinal bleeding is usually not life-threatening.

 If you plan on drinking in the evening, take your aspirin as soon as you wake up in the morning.
 This may minimize the effects, even if you’re on an extended-release medication.

 Aspirin is a medication that’s used by millions, and it’s often safe when used correctly.
 Some people can experience side effects from aspirin such as: